 Measure the buttermilk and milk in a large measuring cup and add in the egg.
 Stir together with a whisk.
-Add in the baking soda and stir.
+Add in the baking soda and butter; stir.

 Pour the wet mixture into the dry ingredients.
 Stir until combined, then fold in the shredded cheese.